scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Send healing energy to a creature in range you can see.
 Make a spellcasting roll against 3 bad dice.
-On success, the target heals a wound die for every success in your roll.
+On success, the target heals a wound die for every success in your roll, up to a max of 3 wounds.

-Add a normal die for every level cast above 2nd.
+Add an enhanced die and increase the max wounds healed by 1 for every level cast above 2nd.

 #### Intuition
 *2nd level*